wxllxngton/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chmod "$mode" hello - command is used to set the mode of the file hello to the same mode as the file olleh, using the value stored in the mode variable.

 find . -type d -exec chmod a+x {} + - find command is used to search for all subdirectories in the current directory (.), and the -type d option is used to only select directories.
 The -exec option is used to execute the chmod a+x command on each directory found.
 The a+x option adds execute permission to the owner, the group owner and all other users.

+mkdir -m 751 my_dir - '-m' option is used to specify the permissions for the new directory.
+The 751 permission means that the owner has full permissions (7), the group can read and execute the directory (5), and all other users can only execute the directory (1).